sajjadhussains/wireless_adhoc_network_protocol_reducing_broadcasting_contention_collusion_using_c-/README.md

 # A Contention and Collision Aware Timer-based Proactive Approach of Broadcasting to Enhance Reachability for Wireless Ad-hoc Networks

-## Broadcast Storm Problem:During the broadcast in wireless network 3 problems arise,those three problems are called together broadcast storm problems.Those Three Problems are:
+## Broadcast Storm Problem:
+During the broadcast in wireless network 3 problems arise,those three problems are called together broadcast storm problems.Those Three Problems are:
 - Redundency
 - Contention
 - Collision